YigitEmik/TrNewsSim/README.md

 # TrNewsSim
-Turkish News Similarity comparison project
+Detection of Originality in Turkish News Websites Using Bert Model